18F/18f.gsa.gov/_join/open-positions/front-end-design-intern.md

 **Time commitment:**

 Internships will start in September 2017 and run through May 2018.
-Interns will  contribute at least 10 hours each week to their projects and meet with internship supervisors least once a week for stand-ups, pairing,  design critiques, and other collaborative design activities.
-18F is a geographically distributed organization, and the projects selected are those that do not require in-person interaction.
-During those ten hours, we expect interns to participate in online project collaboration.
+Interns will contribute at least 10 hours each week to their projects and meet with internship supervisors least once a week.
 However, the hours and schedule are flexible.
 We welcome applications from people who are part-time students or otherwise juggling educational, professional, and personal commitments.

 **Location:**

 There are no location or residency requirements.

+18F is a geographically distributed organization, and the internship project will not require in-person interaction.
 However, interns are welcome to spend time in 18F offices.
 These are located in Washington D.C., San Francisco, New York City, and Chicago.

 **Compensation:**

 Internships are unpaid.
 Interns are not federal government employees and are not entitled to employee benefits.
 However,  interns may work with their educational institutions to get course credit for participation.

 ## Role summary: